 Compact bush beans fill the bill for any garden and are perfect for the small homestead.
-Bush beans mature on the plant all at once, so feel free to plant them at three-week intervals to keep the harvest coming all season long.
+Bush beans mature on the plant all at once, so you can plant them at three-week intervals to keep the harvest coming all season long.
 Because they do ripen at nearly the same time, bush beans are a good choice to have in the homestead garden if you plan on canning.

-- Blue Lake 274 -- Blue Lake 274 was developed from the Blue Lake pole bean in 1961.
+- Blue Lake 274: Blue Lake 274 was developed from the Blue Lake pole bean in 1961.
 It may not bear a fancy name, but its tender pods are reliable and bountiful.
 Eat as many as you can fresh from the garden and then can or freeze the rest of the harvest.
 60 days to harvest.

-- Burpee's Stringless -- Drought-tolerant, heat-resistant, and prolific.
-Burpee's Stringless has great, full flavor and a satisfying snap.
+- Burpee's Stringless: Drought-tolerant, heat-resistant, and prolific, Burpee's Stringless has great, full flavor, and a satisfying snap.
 50 days to harvest.

-- Kentucky Wonder Bush (AKA: Commodore) -- This prolific producer of stringless, flavorful pods was introduced as a bush bean during the late 1800s.
+- Kentucky Wonder Bush (AKA: Commodore): This prolific producer of stringless, flavorful pods was introduced as a bush bean during the late 1800s.
 65 days to harvest.

-- Nickel Bush -- Nickel is a high-quality, French baby gourmet filet bean. that's stringless and delicious.
+- Nickel Bush: Nickel is a high-quality, French baby gourmet filet bean that's stringless and delicious.
 A favorite among chefs, it's also resistant to white mold and brown spot.
 52 days to harvest.

-- Calima -- This long, dark green, French filet snap bean freezes and cans like a dream.
+- Calima: This long, dark green, French filet snap bean freezes and cans like a dream.
 Harvest Calima bush beans when they are about the thickness of a pencil.
-50days to harvest.
+50 days to harvest.